SerhiiOsmolovskyi/goit-test-task/README.md

 ## Credits

-This project is created by [Your Name].
+This project is created by Serhii Osmolovskyi.